obsidian-tasks-group/obsidian-tasks/docs/queries/examples.md

 ---

-All tasks done this month but that were due or scheduled the month before:
+All tasks done this calendar month but that were due or scheduled on the month before:

     ```tasks
-    (due before this month) OR (scheduled before this month)
+    (due last month) OR (scheduled last month)
     done this month
     ```